moradiya-neel/threat-hunt-azuki-breach-saga/part-1-port-of-entry/README.md

 **Analysis:**

-The attacker downloaded and executed a PowerShell script named wupdate.ps1 from the attacker-controlled server.
+The attacker downloaded and executed a PowerShell script named wupdate.ps1 from the C2 server.
 The filename was crafted to appear as a legitimate Windows Update script, using the "wupdate" prefix to blend with normal system activity.
 The script was executed with the `-ExecutionPolicy Bypass` and `-WindowStyle Hidden` parameters to evade security controls and hide the execution window from the user.
 This script served as the primary automation mechanism for the attack chain, likely orchestrating the subsequent activities including Defender exclusions, malware downloads, credential theft, and data exfiltration.

 **MITRE ATT&CK Reference:**
 - Command and Scripting Interpreter: PowerShell (T1059.001)